uktrade/data-workspace-frontend/docs/development/enhancedtables.md

+---
+title: Enhanced tables
+---

 # Enhanced tables

 Turn an existing govuk styled table into a govuk styled ag-grid grid.

 - Allows for sorting columns
-- If the user has javascript disabled, automatically fall back to the standard govuk table.
+- If the user has JavaScript disabled, automatically fall back to the standard govuk table.
 - In the future can be enhanced to add column filtering

 ## How to